 Plastic Surgery in Korea

-The Meaning of Cosmetic Surgery in Korea
+The Meaning of Plastic Surgery in Korea

 Public attitudes to cosmetic surgery in South Korea have become increasingly optimistic.
 In general cosmetic surgery is seen as a worthwhile and good investment in the body, rather than a sign of vanity as it is often understood in the West.